Heskin: Ghosts

 The hall is said to be haunted by a young Catholic girl, and an older man.
 The pair are thought to be from the time of Oliver Cromwell who stayed at the hall on his travels.
 The young girl is said to have been sacrificed by a Catholic priest, who hanged her as a sign that he had converted from Catholicism to Protestantism.
 Civil war soldiers were not convinced of his conversion so they hanged him from the same spot as the young girl.
 Lady Lilford's guests in the 1960s are said to have swiftly departed from the house during a dinner party after experiencing a ghostly appearance of a resident ghost during their stay.

+Geography

+The elevation in the centre of Heskin is about 55m, the land rising significantly to a maximum of 110m in the South towards Wrightington Bar.
+To the west of Heskin, the flat coastal plain stretches towards Southport on the coast.